-You can have the most expensive cameras and photo retouching softwares but to get the result like Luice’s work it need lots of dedication, creative thinking and eye of an artist.
+You can have the most expensive cameras and photo retouching software but to get the result like Lucie’s work it needs lots of dedication, creative thinking, and eye of an artist.

-Lucie has covered different form of photography including fashion, human & pet portrait and surreal on her website.
+Lucie has covered different forms of photography including fashion, human & pet portrait, and surreal on her website.

 Hope you’ll enjoy this interview session with Lucie!